 - 9.5 In respect of impacts on wildlife, none of the proposed allocations will affect local nature reserves or local wildlife sites.
-Two sites, both located in Overseal could have potential to affect the River Mease Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
+However the site at Derby Road, Hilton is located around 400 to the south of Hilton Gravel Pits Site of Special Scientific Interest (SSSI) and includes requirements within the Policy to ensure the interest features of this site are protected through development.
+In addition two sites, both located in Overseal could have potential to affect the River Mease Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
 This site receives a high level of protection owing to its ecological significance at a European level.
 However, both the sites allocated in the Plan already have planning consent and will contribute financially to the River Mease Developer Contribution Scheme (DCS1 or DCS2).
-These schemes allows mitigation measures to be undertaken within the river to reduce phosphate levels.
+These schemes facilitate the delivery of mitigation measures to be undertaken within the river to reduce phosphate levels.
 The removal of phosphate ensures development will have no net impact on water quality in the river and ensures that development will not affect the integrity of the site.
 As both the allocated sites in Overseal already benefit from planning consent a Habitat Regulations Screening Assessment has been undertaken for each confirming that neither will give rise to likely significant effects on the SAC, either alone or in combination with other development in the catchment.
-No sites would have any effect on regionally important geological sites. - 9.6 A number of sites have got tree preservation orders on their boundary, although the inclusion of a policy to protect trees, hedgerows and woodland has been included in the Plan to minimise the likely potential for negative effects on protected trees.
+No sites would have any effect on regionally important geological sites (RIGS), although there is potential for the proposed secondary School in the Southern Derby Area to affect the Sinfin Moor RIGS depending on where it is located in the site. - 9.6 A number of sites are subject to tree preservation orders on their boundary, although the inclusion of a policy to protect trees, hedgerows and woodland has been included in the Plan to minimise the likely potential for negative effects on protected trees.
 Policy BNE3 (Biodiversity) included in the LP1 requires that development sites contribute towards delivering biodiversity gain wherever possible in line with the requirements of the National Planning Policy Framework (NPPF). - 9.7 Most of the sites identified in the Plan have the potential to affect protected species, although clearly these are protected by existing laws.
 Nonetheless, development could disturb existing habitats and species during both the construction phase and operational stages of development.
+The

-The Council has sought to include a number of policies in the LP1 and LP2 to ensure that the proposed allocations offers long term biodiversity gain, as required by the NPPF and offer protection to existing habitats and species affected by development.
+Council has sought to include a number of policies in the LP1 and LP2 to ensure that the proposed allocations offers long term biodiversity gain, as required by the NPPF and offer protection to existing habitats and species affected by development.